Bonnie Wright

 Peter Yorn - Iguana Bird

-The actress plans to shoot a unique horror film aimed to make people reflect on how human activities contribute to the pollution of the world's oceans and the planet.
-Additionally, Wright encourages the British to be politically active and not to skip elections.
+The actress plans to shoot a unique horror film designed to make people reflect on how human activities contribute to polluting the world's oceans and planet.
+Wright also encourages British citizens to stay politically active and not skip elections.

 Bonnie Wright in 2020